NEPAFENAC

 FAQs

-No, you can not use NEPAFENAC while wearing the contact lenses as firstly you need to remove them and then can drop the medicine in the eye.
-This medicine contains a preservative that can discolor soft contact lenses so one should wait for at least 15 minutes after applying for medicine before putting back their contact lenses.
+No, you can not use NEPAFENAC while wearing the contact lenses.
+Remove the contact lens before using NEPAFENAC.
+This medicine contains a preservative that can discolour soft contact lenses, so one should wait for at least 15 minutes after applying the medicine before putting back their contact lenses.

 You should not use this medicine for longer than 14 days after having cataract surgery unless suggested by the doctor.